robintsunny/StudyGuideNotes/algorithms.md

 ### What is the difference between Memoization and Tabulation?
-Memoization is building a lookup table for recursion form the top up, while tabulation builds from the bottom up
+Memoization is building a lookup table for recursion form the top up, while tabulation builds from the bottom up.
+Memoization builds a table as calls are made, while tabulation builds a table before calls are made.

 ### Why is memoization helpful?
 it helps cut time with recursive calls by using a look up table

+## DYNAMIC PROGRAMMING

+### What is an optimal substructure?
+When might a problem have one?
+A given problem has Optimal Substructure Property if optimal solution of the given problem can be obtained by using optimal solutions of its subproblems, such as shortest distance between 2 nodes with a node in between